quixio/quix-samples/csharp/sources/ably-hub/README.md

 - **AblyChannel**: The Ably Channel to listen to.
 - **StreamId**: A name for the data stream.

+## Choosing an Ably Hub source

+ - Go to the [Ably Hub](https://ably.com/hub) and pick a data source like 'Live Trains', 'Live Bitcoin' prices or 'Live Weather'.
+ - Choose the "Shell script" option
+ - Copy the API Key's value from the line beginning with "api_key" (note that this API key is usually only going to last 4 hours for the free Ably account)
+ - Paste this into the AblyToken box in Quix

+Repeat this for the "channel"

+When you run the code it subscribes to the Ably Hub data source you configured and streams the data into Quix.

 ## Docs
 Check out the [SDK docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance